awsdocs/aws-server-migration-service-user-guide/doc_source/Azure.md

 ## Step 1: Download the Connector Installation Script<a name="azure-script-deployment"></a>

-AWS SMS provides a downloadable Powershell script to deploy the connector in your Azure environment\.
+AWS SMS provides a downloadable PowerShell script to deploy the connector in your Azure environment\.
 The script is cryptographically signed by AWS\.
-Complete this procedure to run the Powershell script and install the connector automatically in your Azure environment\.
-The script requires Powershell 5\.1 or later\.
+Complete this procedure to run the PowerShell script and install the connector automatically in your Azure environment\.
+The script requires PowerShell 5\.1 or later\.

 **Note**
 AWS recommends using the scripted installation, but you can alternatively install the connector manually\.
-For more information, see [\(Alternative Procedure\) Deploy the Server Migration Connector Manually](#azure-manual)
+For more information, see [\(Alternative Procedure\) Deploy the Server Migration Connector Manually](#azure-manual)\.

 **To download the script and hash files**

-1. Download the Powershell script and hash files from the following URLs:
+1. Download the PowerShell script and hash files from the following URLs:
 ****
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/server-migration-service/latest/userguide/Azure.html)